Mellonyt/MemLua/README.md

 - File reading/writing

-To run the MemLua LBI, simply place this in whatever your main DLL function is:
+To run the MemLua LBI in the beloved ROBLOX game, simply run this in your DLL:

 ```
 MemLua::init();